robric/wiki-contrail-controller/QoS.md

 ##QoS config object marking on packet
 ### Traffic originated by VMI
 1. If interface sends a IP packet with DSCP value to another VM in remote compute node, then this DSCP value would be used to look up in cos-config table, and the tunnel header would be marked with DSCP, 802.1p and MPLS EXP bit as specified by forwarding-class.
-2. If VM sends a layer 2 non IP packet with 802.1p value, then corresponding 802.1p value would be used to look into qos-config table and corresponding forwarding-class's DSCP, 802.1p and MPLS EXP value would be written to tunnel header.
+2. If VM sends a layer 2 non IP packet with 802.1p value, then corresponding 802.1p value would be used to look into qos-config table and corresponding forwarding-class DSCP, 802.1p and MPLS EXP value would be written to tunnel header.
 3. If VM sends a packet a IP packet with DSCP value to VM in same compute node, then DSCP value assigned forwarding class would be used to overwrite IP header with new DSCP value and 802.1p value.

 ###Traffic destined to VM
 1. If a tunneled packet is received DSCP value in the tunnel IP header would be used to look in qos-config table and corresponding DSCP value would be written to inner payload IP header.

 ### Traffic from vhost interface
-QoS config can be applied on IP traffic coming vhost interface.
-DSCP value in packet would be used to lookup into cos-config specified on vhost, and corresponding forwarding-class would specified DSCP and 802.1p value would be rewritten on packet.
+QoS config can be applied on IP traffic coming from vhost interface.
+DSCP value in packet would be used to lookup into cos-config object specified on vhost, and corresponding forwarding-class specified DSCP and 802.1p value would be rewritten on packet.

 ### Traffic from fabric interface
 QoS config can be applied while receiving packet on ethernet interface of compute node.
-Based on DSCP and 802.1p value in packet corresponding forwarding-class DSCP, 802.1p values would be written.
+Based on DSCP or 802.1p value in packet corresponding forwarding-class DSCP, 802.1p values would be rewritten in packet header.

 ### Precedence of QoS bits in packet
-1. In IP packet DSCP value would be to lookup in DSCP table of qos-config.
+1. IP packet would use DSCP value to lookup in DSCP table of qos-config.
 2. Non IP layer 2 traffic would use 802.1p value and lookup in 802.1p table of cos-config.

 ### QoS config assignment on packet
 QoS config can be specified at multiple levels, following is the order of priority
-   1. QoS config on policy
+   1. QoS config in policy
-   2. QoS config on virtual-network
+   2. QoS config specified on virtual-network
-   3. QoS config on virtual-machine-interface
+   3. QoS config specified on virtual-machine-interface

 # Caveats
 1. NIC queues would be used.